ryanlaict/ml-project-unsupervised-learning/assignment.md

 # Part 3 - Hierarchical Clustering
 - Perform hierarchical clustering on the dataset
-- Use a dendogram to determine the optimal number of clusters
+- Use a dendrogram to determine the optimal number of clusters
 - Analyze the characteristics of the created clusters Complete the `3 - Hierarchical Clustering.ipynb` notebook and fill in **Step 3** in your `README.md` to demonstrate your completion of these tasks

 # Part 4 - DBSCAN
 - Apply the DBSCAN algorithm to the dataset
-- Experiment withh different hyperparameters to optimize clustering results
+- Experiment with different hyperparameters to optimize clustering results
-- Identify (describe the features of) ay noise points (outliers) detected by the algorithm Complete the `4 - DBSCAN.ipynb` notebook and fill in **Step 4** in your `README.md` to demonstrate your completion of these tasks
+- Identify (describe the features of) nay noise points (outliers) detected by the algorithm Complete the `4 - DBSCAN.ipynb` notebook and fill in **Step 4** in your `README.md` to demonstrate your completion of these tasks

 # Part 5 - Results and Evaluation